 After all these years, Sea Harbour is still a crowd favorite.
-The cozy, red-hued dining room has been offering made-to-order dishes since 2002.
+The cozy dining room has been offering made-to-order dishes since 2002.
 Dare to visit on a weekend morning and you’ll find a line that formed long before opening.
-With a menu of 100 items, you’ll do best to stick to the well executed basics, like crystal shrimp dumplings and pork dumplings.
+With a menu of more than 100 items, you’ll do best to stick to the well-executed basics, like crystal shrimp dumplings and pork dumplings.
 The vibrant pork soup dumplings are hot and juicy in their tins on arrival, while the springy rice noodle rolls nail the ideal filling-to-rice-paper ratio and are some of the best in the city.
 Highlights beyond the basics include fried whole smelt, black fungus and celery dumplings.

 At this regally appointed banquet hall ensconced in red and bronze, excellent dim sum dishes roll out to meet your pencil-and-paper order menu.
 King Hua's shrimp dumplings are exceptional, with springy shrimp in tender, stretchy skin.
-On the back of the menu, you'll find a selection of flavorful congee and a variety of noodle dishes: the pork with preserved egg congee is spectacular, but you can also go all out with the market priced lobster variety.
-Can't decide what to choose?
+On the back of the menu, you'll find a selection of flavorful congee and desserts and a variety of noodle dishes: The pork with preserved egg congee is spectacular, but you can also go all out with the market-priced lobster variety.
+Can't decide which to choose?
 Flag down one of the restaurant's friendly servers wandering around, who are more than happy to advise.

-Food is ordered hot off the menu at Elite in Monterey Park, where you'll be rewarded for a lengthy table wait time with dishes like fluffy, buttery baked pork buns.
-True to its name, this high-end spot tends to showcase more delicate and nuanced flavors, with a wide selection of noodle roll dishes and unique offerings like fake shark fin dumplings in broth, and fried taro and pork with flaky, gauze-like breading that melts in your mouth.
+Food is ordered hot off the menu at Elite in Monterey Park, where your lengthy table wait time gets rewarded with dishes like fluffy, buttery baked pork buns.
+True to its name, this high-end spot tends to showcase more delicate and nuanced flavors, with a wide selection of noodle roll dishes and unique offerings like coconut in BBQ buns, fake shark fin dumplings in broth, and fried taro and pork with flaky, gauze-like breading that melts in your mouth.
 The dumplings are large—but you'll finish them, of course.